Use Case · For the CFO

 With Carver Edison

-Methodology: Industry data shows roughly 70% of large-cap buyback capital is consumed offsetting equity plan dilution.
+Methodology: Industry data suggests roughly 70% of large-cap buyback capital is consumed offsetting equity plan dilution.
 Eliminating 85% of plan dilution at the source frees those buyback dollars for genuine share retirement, M&A, or distributions.
 3-year capital freed = ($85M + $89.25M + $93.71M) = $267.96M.

 Related Outcomes